neos/neos-development-collection/.github/CONTRIBUTING.md

 ## You have other skills that you think can be useful for the community ?

 Who knows, some of your skills are not in this list, but can be really useful for the community.
-You are a project manager, an event organizer, a brewer, a team builder and joga trainer and you want to support an open source community, keep in touch with us: **hello@neos.io**
+You are a project manager, an event organizer, a brewer, a team builder and joga trainer and you want to support an open source community, connect with us: **hello@neos.io**

-We certainly have a something that match your dream job and where you can help the products.
+We certainly have a something that matches your dream job and where you can help the project.

 ## Test